barryclark/jekyll-now/_posts/2017-12-12-Multilayer-Perceptron-on-MNIST.md

 ## Day 2
 #### Focus of the day: Play with the hyperparameters
 Try different combinations of LR and batch size and see what happens

+#### Task done:
+1. Reproduce the results shown in [On large-batch training for deep learning (Keskar et al,2017)](https://arxiv.org/abs/1609.04836) on MNIST MLP
+2. Compare the results of small and large batch size.

 #### Q&A:
 1. What is the difference between batch mode, mini-batch model and online learning?